 ☐ If you are asking for a standard appeal, submit your standard appeal in writing.
-Chapter 2 has contact information. ☐ If you are asking for a fast appeal, make your appeal in writing or call us.
-Chapter 2 has contact information. □You must make your appeal request within 60 calendar days from the date on the written notice we sent to tell you our answer on the coverage decision.
-If you miss this deadline and have a good reason for missing it, explain the reason your appeal is late when you make your appeal.
+Chall has contact information. oter 2 □ If you are asking for a fast appeal, make your appeal in writing or call us.
+Chapter 2 h contact information. ıas □You must make your appeal request within 60 calendar days from the date on the write notice we sent to tell you our answer on the coverage decision.
+If you miss this deadline have a good reason for missing it, explain the reason your appeal is late when you make appeal.
 We may give you more time to make your appeal.
-Examples of good cause may include a serious illness that prevented you from contacting us or if we provided you with incorrect or incomplete information about the deadline for requesting an appeal. ☐ You can ask for a copy of the information regarding your medical decision.
-You and your
+Examples of good cause may a serious illness that prevented you from contacting us or if we provided you with incorreincomplete information about the deadline for requesting an appeal. and your include

+☐ You can ask for a copy of the information regarding your medical decision.
+You and your doctor may add more information to support your appeal.